 - Palazzo Pretorio

 - Duomo di Sovana.
 The main building inside the village is the “Duomo Di Sovana”, one of the most important examples of Romanesque art and architecture in central Italy.
 The bas-relieves on the ancient gate of the cathedral and on the columns inside it are worthy of slow observation: enigmatic figures and symbols, which transmit the influence received from other parts of the Mediterranean.
-If you like Romanesque art, make sure to visit also the Basilica di Sant’Elia in Northern Lazio.
+If you like Romanesque art, make sure to visit also the Basilica di Sant’Elia in Northern Lazio as well.

 Just outside the village, immersed in the thick nature and vegetation of the gorges that are typical of this area, there are three important archeological sites dating back to the Etruscans: